MarkPearlCoZa/Talk_MobProgramming/TALK_SCRIPT.md

 --------------------------

 First, someone in the mob starts off as the typist.
-They are in this role for a time boxed period of time - we found ten minutes works well for us and generally we will have a monitor with a dedicated timer counting down the interval.
+They are in this role for a boxed period of time - we found ten minutes works well for us and generally we will have a monitor with a dedicated timer counting down the interval.

 During these ten minutes the mob works together to make headway on the problem at hand.
 At the end of the ten minutes we rotate the typist role and repeat.
 It's as simple as that.